Meet the Newly Elected PMI Mile Hi Board Members

 It would be an honor to serve as your president and continue advocating for our community.

-Vice President Outreach Candidates:
+Vice President Outreach:

 Karen Dickinson, PMP, SEP